vdbrink/vdbrink.github.io/esphome/co2_scd40.md

 <br>

-In Home Assistant, you can visualize how the CO2 value changed over time.
+In Home Assistant, you can visualize how the CO2 value changes over time.
-And with an automation, you can get notified when the value is too high.
+With an automation, you can get notified when the value is too high.
-Send this notification to your phone or make an announcement via a smart speaker.
+Send the notification to your phone or make an announcement via a smart speaker.

 <img src="images_co2/home_assistant_co2_history_graph.png" alt="SCD40" height="250px"/>

-Read along how you create this sensor yourself...
+Read on to see how you can build this sensor yourself.

-When you prefer a ready-to-go CO2 sensor, you can also choose for the Netatmo Healthy Home Coach.
+If you prefer a ready-to-go CO2 sensor, you can also choose the Netatmo Healthy Home Coach.
-It's an all-in-one solution with a CO2 and also decibel, temperature and humidity sensor in it.
+It is an all-in-one solution with CO2, decibel, temperature, and humidity sensors.
-You can find it:
+You can find it here:
 {{imgBasket}}[Amazon NL](https://amzn.to/44wKKCE#ad)

 ---

 ## My solution

-This sensor is the easiest way to start with ESPHome.\
+This is one of the easiest ways to get started with ESPHome.\
-No soldering is required here.\
+No soldering is required.\
 You only need to connect the wires to the ESP and flash the correct configuration.

 <a href="images_scd40/hardware.jpg">